goschtl/zope/bluebream/trunk/docs/source/gettingstarted.rst

 To create a page which displays ``Hello World!``, you need to create a view and then register it using ``browser:page`` ZCML directive.
+By default, the default page which you are getting when you access: http://localhost:8080 is a page registerd like this.
+You can see the registration inside ``configure.zcml``, the name of view will be ``index``.
+You can access the default page by explicitly mentioning the view name in the URL like this: http://localhost:8080/@@index.
+You can refer the :ref:`howto-default-view` HOWTO for more details about how the default view for a container object is working.
+The term *view* and *page* can be used almost use interchangeably in the browser context.
+But, *view* is very low level, and can be used to refer XMLRPC, REST and other views.

 First you need to create a Python file named ``myhello.py`` at ``src/mynamespace/main/myhello.py``::